wpilibsuite/styleguide/wpiformat/README.rst

 Generated files should not be modified; if they are, wpiformat will emit warnings.
 All files ignored by patterns in a repository's .gitignore file are considered modifiable files.

-Config groups may be empty, but may not be omitted.
+Empty config groups can be omitted.
 Directory separators must be "/", not "\".
 During processing, they will be replaced internally with an os.sep that is automatically escaped for regexes.

 The groups ``includeRelated``, ``includeCSys``, ``includeCppSys``, ``includeOtherLibs``, and ``includeProject`` correspond to the header groups in the style guide.
 If a header name matches a regex in one of the groups, it overrides the default ordering and is placed in the corresponding group.
 The groups of regexes are checked in order of include group precedence.